Who is the world's youngest judge?

 I. My Record

-On February 19, 1974, I was commissioned as Justice of the Peace for White River Township, Johnson County, Indiana, by Governor Otis Bowen.
+On February 19, 1974, Governor Otis Bowen commissioned me as Justice of the Peace for White River Township, Johnson County, Indiana.
 I was 17 years, 8 months, and 24 days old.
 I opened my courtroom in Greenwood, Indiana, on April 6, 1974.

-At that time, an Indiana Justice of the Peace served as a local trial judge with authority over certain civil and criminal matters.
+At that time, an Indiana Justice of the Peace was a local trial judge.
+The office had authority over certain civil and criminal cases.
 In that role, I presided over cases in a court of law.

-My responsibilities included matters involving small claims, debt collection, dishonored checks, landlord-tenant disputes, property damage claims, and misdemeanor offenses such as moving violations, breach of the peace, shoplifting, and assault.
-I also conducted surety of the peace hearings, issued peace bonds, and officiated civil marriages.
+My cases included small claims, debt collection, bad checks, landlord-tenant disputes, property damage claims, and misdemeanors such as traffic violations, breach of the peace, shoplifting, and assault.
+I also held surety of the peace hearings, issued peace bonds, and performed civil marriages.

-Judicial Authority of an Indiana Justice of the Peace
+What an Indiana Justice of the Peace Could Do

-In performing that office, I carried out core judicial functions, including:
+In that office, I carried out the core duties of a judge:

 • Presiding over court proceedings